 Push the changes to the remote repository using:

-In the description of the pull request, explain the changes that you made, any issues you think exist with the pull request you made, and any questions you have for the maintainer.
+- Give the pull request a title and a short description of the changes made.
+Include also the issue or bug number associated with your change.
+Explain the changes that you made, any issues you think exist with the pull request you made, and any questions you have for the maintainer.

-It's okay if your pull request is not perfect (no pull request is), the reviewer will be able to help you fix any problems and improve it!
+Remember, it's okay if your pull request is not perfect (no pull request ever is).
+The reviewer will be able to help you fix any problems and improve it!

 Wait for the pull request to be reviewed by a maintainer.